gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 {% endhighlight %}
  \[[30]\]

+The above command would provide me with an error; I had no luck with this method.
+It seemed as though there were a circular reference somewhere in the process.
+To pick something a little more stable, we chose to imitate `bsdinstall` and pull down a copy of the system, as below.

 ## Building From an Imported System
 We could also fetch the distribution files in for later use.
 This technique will allow us to build jails of a different release of FreeBSD.
 We can't use a release that's younger than the jailhost's OS, but we can use a version that's older.
 Jails are operating system virtualization; they're containers; so, if we want to preserve a system running an older configuration of the OS, importing a system of an earlier release could be the basis of such a jail.
 Or, we could establish the jail, import the user and application files, and then stand it up inside the more recent version of the OS on the jailhost.